discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/4442/ab4202454828b167.png" width="586" height="128">

 You will be asked for permission to connect, type `yes`, then enter the root password from the email Digital Ocean sent you when the Droplet was set up.
+You may be prompted to change the root password, too.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/4443/48cc7135c89768bd.png" width="584" height="300">